PayPal Returning to the US Gambling and Poker Sites

-PayPal WAS the leading provider of online gambling deposits in the US from early 2000 to late 2002.
-This was a short run, but their role as a payment provider to poker, casino and sports betting sites was so dominant during that time, most felt their exit from online gambling spelled doom for the US gambling industry.
+PayPal WAS the leading provider of online gambling deposits in the US from early 2000 to late 2002 but eventually left the market prior to US legislators passing the Unlawful Internet Gambling Enforcement Act in 2006.
+It was a relatively short run for PayPal, but their role as a payment provider to poker, casino and sports betting sites was so dominant during that time, most felt their exit from online gambling spelled doom for the entire US gambling industry.

 PayPal Still Deals in Gambling Transactions

 When PayPal left the US market in the early 2000s in didn’t completely abandon the online gambling market.
 Instead, PayPal focused on more progressive countries (when it comes to online gambling) such as the United Kingdom, Sweden, Finland, Denmark, Italy, Ireland, Spain, Portugal, Australia and more.

 For much of the world PayPal remains a premier option for depositing on online poker sites and the company has been expanding into the segment more aggressively in recent years as online gambling becomes more commonplace.

 Because PayPal was one of the original payment processors it was extra careful when it came to online gambling laws in the USA and that’s part of the reason the market remains bereft of the company outside the regulated markets in NV, DE and NJ.

 If you’re not familiar with PayPal, they are the largest money transfer service in the world.
 PayPal makes it possible for anyone and everyone to receive money online, be it from friends, relatives, business contacts, or website visitors.
 Not only can they receive money online, but they can also accept credit card, or eCheck payments.